Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Experiments

 The results in Table \ref{table:C2F} show that domain adaptive detectors struggle in this scenario.
 Only SW-ICR-CCR and VDD-DAOD are able to exploit the small adaptation set and obtain a meaningful improvement over the Baseline.
 For what concerns OSHOT and its variants, the pretraining alone ($\gamma=0$) helps in gaining a better generalization ability: all variants but \emph{Meta}-OSHOT show higher performance than the Baseline.
 The advantage is also visible from the \textit{Miss} error type which decreases when passing from the Baseline to OSHOT $\gamma=0$, reaching its lower value for FULL-OSHOT with $\gamma=5$.

 \textbf{Comparison with One-Shot Style Transfer.} Although not designed for cross-domain detection, it is possible to apply one-shot style transfer methods as an alternative solution for our setting.
 We use BiOST \citep{Cohen_2019_ICCV}, to modify the style of the target sample towards that of the source domain before performing inference.
-Due to the time-heavy requirements to perform BiOST on each test sample\footnote{To get the style update, BiOST trains a double-variational autoencoder using the entire source besides the single target sample.
-As advised by the authors through personal communications we trained the model for 5 epochs.}, we test it on Social Bikes and on a random subset of 100 Clipart images that we name Clipart100.
+Due to the time-heavy requirements to perform BiOST on each test sample, we test it on Social Bikes and on a random subset of 100 Clipart images that we name Clipart100.
 We compare performance and time requirements of our approach and BiOST on these two targets.

-Table \ref{table:biost} shows the obtained mAP results.
-On Clipart100, the Baseline obtains $27.9$ mAP.
-We can see how BiOST is effective as adaptation strategy from one-sample, gaining $1.9$ points over the baseline.
-On Social Bikes, instead, BiOST incurs in a slight negative transfer, indicating its inability to effectively modify the source's style on the images we collected.
-OSHOT improves over the baseline on Clipart100 but its mAP remains lower than that of BiOST, while it outperforms both the baseline and BiOST on the more challenging Social Bikes.
+Table \ref{table:biost} shows that on Clipart100 the Baseline obtains $27.9$ mAP and BiOST has an advantage over it of $1.9$ points.
+Instead on Social Bikes, BiOST incurs in a slight negative transfer, which evidences its inability to effectively modify the source's style on this more challenging testbed.
+OSHOT improves over the baseline on Clipart100 but its mAP remains lower than that of BiOST, while it outperforms both the baseline and BiOST on Social Bikes.
 Finally, FULL-OSHOT shows the best results on both the datasets.
 The last row of the table presents the time complexity of all the considered methods, which is identical for OSHOT and FULL-OSHOT since the number of adaptive iterations is the same.
 BiOST instead, needs more than six hours to modify the style of a single source instance.
 Moreover we highlight that BiOST works under the strict assumption of accessing at the same time the entire source training set and the target sample.
 Considering these weaknesses and the obtained results, we argue that existing one-shot translation methods are not suitable for one shot unsupervised cross-domain adaptation.